Archana00N/FrostHack/README.md

 **Usage instructions:**

-It requires a database on phpmyAdmin on the localhost to access the database.
+It requires a database on phpmyAdmin on the localhost (XAMPP) to access the database.
 Without it, the 'Oxygen form' will not work.

 The way to create it in the Localhost of phpmyAdmin is: create new database, choose 5 columns.
 Name them:
 <br />State, City, Company_name, Person_name, Contact_number (type: bigint) with sufficient size(min 50 each).